falcosecurity/falco-website/content/en/docs/install-operate/upgrade.md

 This section provides upgrading paths for Falco if previously installed following the [Install](../installation/) section.

 {{% pageinfo color="warning" %}}
-If you are using the kernel module, please remove it before upgrading Falco to avoid issues during the upgrade.
+If you are using the kernel module, please remove it with root priviliges before upgrading Falco to avoid issues during the upgrade.

 ```bash
 rmmod falco
 ```

+When utilizing the traditional BPF driver, there is no requirement for explicit removal.
+Instead, the corresponding `.o` object file is simply overridden during the upgrade process.

+With modern BPF, updating Falco is as simple as upgrading the package or replacing the binary, as the driver is bundled within the Falco binary.

 {{% /pageinfo %}}